 Status of DRAM MRS bit A12 DLL PD Exit Relevant Parameters Active (A Bank or more open) Don't Care On Fast tXP to any valid command.
-Precharged (All Banks Precharged) ged 0 Off Slow AR, MRS/E tXP to any precharges tXPDLL to tXP to any valid command.
+Precharged (All Banks Precharged) 0 Off Slow tXP to any valid command.
 Since it is in precharge state, commands here will be ACT, AR, MRS/EMRS, PR or PRA. tXPDLL to commands who need DLL to operate, such as RD, RDA or ODT control line.
 Precharged (All Banks Precharged) 1 On Fast tXP to any valid command.

-Table 24.
+Table 25.
 Power-Down Entry Definitions